surge-synthesizer/surge/README.md

 ### Building with build-osx.sh

 `build-osx.sh` has all the commands you need to build, test, locally install, validate, and package Surge on Mac.
+As of April 2020, it is a very thin wraper on cmake and xcode.
 It's what the primary Mac developers use day to day.
 The simplest approach is to build everything with

 ```